Linda-Njau/alx-low_level_programming/README.md

-Repository contains code for single linked lists.
+Repository contains code for single linked lists in C.